ankumar/architecture/Patterns/Stuff.md

-# The list here is not meant to be comprehensive, hopefully a good starting point...
+# The list here is not meant to be comprehensive, hopefully a good starting point for directions...

 # System:
 **1. A system is a whole that is defined by its function(s) in one or more containing systems.** <br>